 What if I don’t complete the census?

 The U.S. Census is required by the U.S. Constitution.
-If a household has not responded by the end of April, a census taker will visit the home to collect responses.
-These in-person visits will begin in May.
+If a household has not responded by August, a census taker will visit the home to collect responses.
+These in-person visits will begin in August.

 What is the significance of Census Day, April 1?

 April 1 is Census Day, a key reference date for the 2020 Census.
 When completing the census, you will include everyone living in your home on April 1.
 Census Day will be celebrated with events across the country.

 Your responses to the 2020 Census are safe, secure, and protected by federal law.
 Your answers can only be used to produce statistics.
 They cannot be used against you by any government agency or court in any way—not by the FBI, not by the CIA, not by the DHS, and not by ICE.

 Why can’t they just pull my information from the DMV or my taxes?

 It’s required that the census counts every person living in the U.S. at the same time and in the right place.
 That can’t be accomplished with DMV or tax records.

 How can we tell if it’s a census worker knocking on the door?